mrudangm/mrudangm.github.io/_pages/about.md

 ---

+Welcome to my website!

-I work with [Dr. William Hiesinger](https://www.hiesingerlab.com/) in the Department of Cardiothoracic Surgery at Stanford Medicine, on physics-based virtual surgical planning and training of surgical robots as well as generative AI in medicine.
-Previously, I completed my PhD in Mechanical Engineering at The University of Texas at Austin, working with [Dr. Manuel K. Rausch](http://www.manuelrausch.com/) on tricuspid valve biomechanics.
-Before moving to the US, I received a B.Tech degree in Mechanical Engineering from Delhi Technological University.
+I'm postdoctoral scholar at **Stanford Univesity** working with [Dr. William Hiesinger](https://www.hiesingerlab.com/) in the Department of Cardiothoracic Surgery.
+My current research is focused on **fluid-structure interaction**, **surgical robotics**, and **deep learning in medicine**.

+I completed my PhD in Mechanical Engineering at **The University of Texas at Austin**, working with [Dr. Manuel K. Rausch](http://www.manuelrausch.com/).
+My dissertation research centered on understanding **tricuspid valve mechanics and function** in health, disease, and post-repair.

-My research interests include cardiovascular biomechanics, computational science, surgical robotics, generative AI, image processing, and scientific visualization.
+Before moving to the US, I was a visiting researcher at **NTU Singapore**, worked as a research engineer at **Innovator Labs India**, and received my undergraduate degree in Mechanical Engineering from **Delhi Technological University**.